anthonydecicco/weekly-releases/README.md

 ### Summary
 An application that uses the Spotify Web API to fetch a user's followed artists, and from there, fetch the releases from each of the artists and filter for releases that came out in the last 7 days.
 New releases are then emailed to the user on a weekly basis.

+You can visit the site at this URL: https://www.weeklyreleases.com/

 ### Purpose
 I love to listen to music, and I listen to a lot of different genres and artists.
 About a year ago I found it getting hard to keep track of new music that my favorite artists were releasing.
 I stopped using social media a few years ago, which was my main source of information for staying up-to-date on new releases.
 Sometimes I would find out weeks, months, or even a year later that a new album dropped from one of my favorite artists.